Fighting words: Post-Chaplinsky

-The court has continued to uphold the doctrine but also steadily narrowed the grounds on which fighting words are held to apply.
+The Court has continued to uphold the doctrine but also steadily narrowed the grounds on which fighting words are held to apply.
 In Street v.
-New York (1969), the court overturned a statute prohibiting flag-burning and verbally abusing the flag, holding that mere offensiveness does not qualify as "fighting words".
+New York (1969), the Court overturned a statute prohibiting flag-burning and verbally abusing the flag, holding that mere offensiveness does not qualify as "fighting words".
 In similar manner, in Cohen v.
-California (1971), Cohen's wearing a jacket that said "fuck the draft" did not constitute uttering fighting words since there had been no "personally abusive epithets".
+California (1971), Paul Robert Cohen's wearing a jacket that said "fuck the draft" did not constitute uttering fighting words since there had been no "personally abusive epithets".

 In Brandenburg v.
 Ohio (1969), even speech such as "Bury the niggers" and "Send the Jews back to Israel," was held to be protected speech under the First Amendment in a per curiam decision.
 In addition, despite the speech being broadcast on network television it did not direct to incite or produce imminent lawless action nor was it likely to produce such action.

 In 1972, the Court held that offensive and insulting language, even when directed at specific individuals, is not fighting words: